deepredsky/vim-rubocop/README.md

 ## Usage

 ```
-:call RuboCop " Runs rubocop on the current buffer
+:RuboCop " Runs rubocop on the current buffer
-:call RuboCopAll " Runs rubocop on the whole project
+:RuboCopAll " Runs rubocop on the whole project
 ```

 ## TODO